-Enter the lender value.
+Enter the lender value, rounded to the nearest full dollar.
 Set Excel "decimal places" to 0, to avoid including cents.
 Then enter the total of these lender values in the cell directly under the last lender value.
-For example, if the list ends at 12.34, enter the total value requested in the cell under the Lender Value for 12.34.
-In the cell directly to the left of this total, type the phrase "TOTAL REQUESTED INDEMNITY FOR QUESTION 12.
+For example, if the list ends at 11.34, enter the total value requested in the cell under the Lender Value for 11.34.
+In the cell directly to the left of this total, type the phrase "TOTAL REQUESTED INDEMNITY FOR QUESTION 11.
 This phrase, and the total value, should be in BOLD.